 In general, the stock transfer is aimed at optimizing the storage capacity according to certain strategies.
 By so doing, it speeds up the handling process of inventory when there is a high workload.

 you can do so by going to Transactions > Inventory Transfer

-Select Destination warehouse and Source warehouse
+Select the Destination warehouse and Source warehouse

 You can also change the name of Warehouse to any name of your choice like Godown or store by going to Settings > Template Settings > Item Table > Warehouse

-Book Keeper provides comprehensive reporting with respect to warehouse, you can view Warehouse Wise Items as well as Item Wise Warehouse.
+Book Keeper provides comprehensive reporting with respect to the warehouse, you can view Warehouse Wise Items as well as Item Wise Warehouse.
 Both have their own use cases.
-Just go to Reports > Inventory summary report and select desired option.
+Just go to Reports > Inventory summary report and select the desired option.